-Based on the previous incriminating phone conversations, Ciprian Nastasiu — a prosecutor with DIICOT — opened a new case specific to ALRO.
-He received a one-month warrant on June 2, 2007 from Romania’s Supreme Court to intercept the Russians’ conversations and those of multiple actors close to Băsescu.
+Based on the previous incriminating phone conversations, prosecutor Ciprian Nastasiu opened a new case specific to ALRO.
+He received a one-month warrant, on June 2, 2007, from Romania’s Supreme Court to intercept the Russians’ conversations and those of multiple actors close to Băsescu.
 When he notified the SRI, the agency refused to carry out the order.
-When he informed the Supreme Court of the situation on July 2, the Justices promptly issued a warrant extension.
+When he informed the Supreme Court of the situation, on July 2, the Justices promptly issued a warrant extension.
 The following day, however, Nastasiu was informed that he had been taken off the case and demoted to a post on the other side of the country.

 The DIICOT deputy director who took the case after Ciurea found the government slightly more cooperative.
 A few months later, however, he went into early retirement at age 56 — an act that required the president’s signature.

-Kovesi finally moved her personal assistant over to DIICOT to handle the matter.
-He closed the case in January 2010, less than two months after Băsescu narrowly won reelection.
+Kovesi finally moved her assistant over to DIICOT to handle the matter.
+He closed the case, in January 2010, less than two months after Băsescu narrowly won reelection.

 In April 2007, Gazprom secured long-term access to Romanian gas shipping facilities by signing supply contracts with companies Romgaz, Transgaz, and Conef.
 The Conef contract alone provided for selling the country up to 42 billion cubic meters of gas through 2030 at a price classified as a “commercial secret.”

 In 2011, the newspaper Cotidianul reported that ALRO had enjoyed a 230 percent profit increase over the previous year.
-It also paid over 200 percent less per megawatt-hour than the average citizen for electricity.
+It also paid a third what the average citizen paid per megawatt-hour for electricity.